Mind Your Language – Changing the Conversation on Mental Health

 • Do managers tell staff to “get it together” or “pull your socks up” or do they offer a culture that challenges unhelpful language which might be perpetuating stigma in the workplace?

-• If your company offers an Employee Assistance Programme, do staff know what it actually is, and how to contact it without having to ask another member of staff or a manager for the number?
+• If your company offers an Employee Assistance Programme, do staff know what it actually is, and how to make contact without having to ask another member of staff or a manager for the number?
 Is it visible at work, and in communications?
 Are staff able to access this service anonymously, or do they have to go via Occupational Health?
 (If the latter, why?)

 • Is the number for the Samaritans in prominent places, not just on the company intranet?
 It’s 116 123, no area code needed, and is a listening service available 24/7.
 Are services like this, and other agencies that can help, offered at team briefings or 1-1s?